aspose-cells/Aspose.Cells-API-References/english/go-cpp/Timeline/GetShape/_index.md

 ## GetShape function

 Returns the TimelineShape object associated with this Timeline.
-Read-only.

 ```go